okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **Refresh token:**  Refresh tokens aren't supported for apps published in the OIN.

 * **Unsupported scopes:** <br>
-   * `offline_access` scope isn't available since refresh tokens aren't supported for apps published in the OIN.
+   * `offline_access` scope isn't available because refresh tokens aren't supported for apps published in the OIN.
    * `groups` claims (as described in the supported [Scopes](/docs/reference/api/oidc/#scopes) section) isn't supported.
    * ISVs shouldn't rely on the `email_verified` scope-dependent claim returned by an OIDC integration to evaluate whether a user has verified ownership of the email address associated with their profile.